berkaydemirtas/heapProject/README.md

 The files you will be provided are SeatOperations.h, SeatOperations.cpp, and main.cpp.

 The file you should fill is: SeatOperations.cpp.
 You are also allowed to change the content of SeatOperations.h.
-So, for this project **any code written outside SeatOperations.cpp and SeatOperations.h will be useless.**

 ## Input
 You don't need to read the input.
 The already implemented parts of the project reads the input.
 The functions you implement will be called with corresponding parameters.